Key Financial Statements Every Startup Founder Should Know

 How can startups create accurate financial forecasts with limited historical data?

-What are some strategies for optimizing cash flow?
+What are some strategies for optimizing cash flow in startups?

 How should equity be allocated in a startup?